Jerry-Shen0527/Jerry-Shen0527.github.io/content/project/USTC_CG_24/index.md

 Being the TA for the CG course at USTC 2024 Spring, I collabrating with two other TAs built this framework.
 The idea/code is partially based on Blender.
 More details will come later.

 # Students' Works
-Here are some of the students' works finished using this framework during this whole semester.
+Here are some of the students' works completed using this framework during this whole semester.
 ## Geometrical Processing
 ![Node Graph](featured.png)
 ![Minimal Surface](image-1.png)